Siham Daoud Anglo

 The illiteracy fighting classes by Anglo's center has helped many women in Sudan to read and write.
 Anglo actively participated in the Nuba Mountains Women for Peace (NMWP) in 1998.

 Work

 Anglo through Sudanese women for peace involved in building capacity of women and helped them to make peace building efforts.

 Through Angalo work with women in the Zag Rags Center she trained hundred of women on sewing and crafting enable them to have income.

+Anglo speech at the Deir Ezzor Council Conference.